This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Additional Notes: They offer a work guarantee with their sister company, Proofed.
 To qualify for guaranteed work, you need to take the Becoming a Proofreader and Becoming an Editor course (bundle deal available for 15% off) and score 80% or higher on the final exam in each class.
 You begin work on a trial basis.
 If the trial goes well, you can take on longer and more complex documents.

-If you’d like to go to the Become a Proofreader free trial or learn more about the Proofreader and Editor Course Bundle, you can do so here.
+If you’d like to go to the Becoming a Proofreader free trial or learn more about the Proofreader and Editor Course Bundle, you can do so here.
+You’ll need to click “Learn More” under “Becoming a Proofreader” to access the free lessons.

 3) Essential Proofreading: Editorial Skills One by The Publishing Training Centre